 How to apply for your visa:

-- If issued outside Germany, the EU or the UK documents need be legalised or apostilled as applicable.
+If issued outside Germany, the EU or the UK, documents need to be legalized or apostilled as applicable.

-- Original or certified copy of German passport (biodata page only) or German ID card (“Personalausweis”) of spouse/ partner (front and reverse)
+- Original or certified copy of German passport (biodata page only) or German ID card (Personalausweis/ front and reverse) of spouse/ partner Any original will be returned to you during your appointment.

 - Visa issued free of charge.